mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ### Make VScode the default editor, and open files using file:linenumber syntax

+A lot of Linux commands use `$EDITOR` to be the preferred editor.
+Let's set that to VScode.

-I usually like to refer to my current editor as `edit`. `code -g` allows vscode to open a `filename:linenumber` and immediately to go that line number in a file.
+`code -g` allows vscode to open a `filename:linenumber` and immediately to go that line number in a file.
 VSCode doesn't do this by default, because some files can have a colon in them.
-I don't put colons in file names, so I add this to my `.bashrc`
+I don't put colons in file names, and I like to be able to launch my editor with the alias `edit`, so I add this to my `.bashrc`

     export EDITOR=code
     alias edit='code -g'